 - a minimum salary pay

-Recognition as a sponsor is indefinite; it can however be revoked if the recognized sponsor has not applied for a highly skilled migrant permit in 3 consecutive years and does not sponsor highly skilled workers any longer.
+Recognition as a sponsor is indefinite; it can however be revoked if the recognized sponsor has not applied for a Highly Skilled Migrant permit in 3 consecutive years and does not sponsor highly skilled workers any longer.

 Companies established or active less than 1.5 year must provide a business plan to demonstrate their continuity and solvability.
-Companies established or active less than 1.5 year are exempted from this requirement if:

 If the IND or the RVO is uncertain about the continuity and solvability of the applying company, additional proof may be requested: a business plan, verified financial statements, and exploitation- and liquidity forecasts for the coming 2 years.